chriskinsman/gitcaws/README.md

 1. git clone
 2. npm ci
 3. npm link
-4. init-ca - Creates the PKI directory, creates the key pair for the CA, stores the private key in Secrets manager and deletes the private key.
+4. init-ca - Creates the PKI directory, creates the key pair for the CA, stores the private key in Secrets manager, uploads the certificate to ACM and deletes the private key.
 Should only be done once.
-5. create-server - Creates the server key pair for the client vpn endpoint.
+5. create-server - Creates the server key pair for the client vpn endpoint, stores the private key in Secrets manager, uploads the certificate to ACM and deletes the private key.
+Should only be done once.
-6. Use ca.crt, issued/gitcaws-server.crt and private/gitcaws-server.key to create a new client VPN endpoint
+6. Use the gitcaws-server cert in ACM to create a new client VPN endpoint
-7. Delete the private/gitcaws-server.key
-8. Add VPN_CLIENT_ENDPOINT_ID to the .env file at the root
+7. Add VPN_CLIENT_ENDPOINT_ID to the .env file at the root
-9. create-client-ovpn firstnamelastname - This will generate the .ovpn file for the user
+8. create-client-ovpn firstnamelastname - This will generate the .ovpn file for the user
-10. Import the firstnamelastname.ovpn file into your OpenVPN client and connect
+9. Import the firstnamelastname.ovpn file into your OpenVPN client and connect

 After any operation make sure to check in the changes and push them to github.
 We need to keep track of the public cert files to enable revocation, etc.